HaiderMalikk/Reddish-Trends/README.md

 ├── utils/
 │   ├── firebaseAdmin.js // Firebase admin initialization
 │   └── firebase.js // Firebase client initialization for sending data to firebase
-├── node_modules/ // node modules for the dependencies
-├── .next/ // final build folder
-├── README.md // Project README file
+├── node_modules/ // node modules for the dependencies (do npm install to get these before running) ├── .next/ // final build folder (do npm build then npm start to run this) ├── README.md // Project README file
 ├── package.json // Project dependencies and scripts
 ├── .env // Environment variables